HapticFinance/docs/content/glossary.md

 Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and market volatility, also known as divergence loss.

+## Inflationary supply

+A mechanism designed to increase the HAP supply gradually over a period of time.
+Emissions will reduce according to a dynamic decay progression.

 ## Liquidity provider (LP)

 A person or entity that engages in liquidity provisioning on AMMs such as Uniswap, Balancer, etc.